 Role-Playing and Role Modeling

-Role-playing and role modeling is another topic for group addiction.
+Role-playing and role modeling are other topics for group addiction.
 This expounds on who the patient wants to model their life after.
-Who and what the patient models their life after will have an effect on their lives and this will have an effect on future decisions.
+Who and what the patient models their life after will affect their lives and this will have an effect on future decisions.
 Role-playing helps give examples of how they would want their life to be emulated.
 Role-playing also emulates how the patients want to react to the world and how the world reacts to them.

 Pregnancy and Addiction: A Collision Course for Disaster

-There are many groups that specialize in addiction topics that are specific for pregnant women.
+Many groups specialize in addiction topics that are specific to pregnant women.
 Having addiction group topics that are unique to pregnant women greatly helps addicted women who are pregnant.
-Addiction not only impacts the woman herself, but this also impacts the baby she is carrying.
-It is important for the mother-to-be to be healthy so the baby is healthy also.
+Addiction not only impacts the woman herself but also impacts the baby she is carrying.
+The mother-to-be needs to be healthy so the baby is healthy also.
 Some subjects for addiction group therapy that may be included are: